 Name: Dr Ofra Fried (Program Lead)

 Address: Townsville Hospital Palliative Care Centre, Townsville University Hospital,

 Perinatal Maternal Research Group

-The Townsville Hospital Perinatal Research Group collaborates with local, national, and international research groups to investigate and improve the health and wellbeing of mothers and babies.
+The Townsville University Hospital Perinatal Research Group collaborates with local, national, and international research groups to investigate and improve the health and wellbeing of mothers and babies.